 When you file for bankruptcy protection, you need to fully understand the effects it will have on your credit score, your ability to make purchases in general, and the drastic lifestyle changes it may compel.
 The last thing you want to worry about is whether you've followed the right procedures and filed documents on time.
-That's where a bankruptcy attorney comes in.
-Get started today with a free attorney match -- before you file.
+That's where an attorney comes in.
+Find a local bankruptcy lawyer near you to learn more.

 Contact a qualified bankruptcy attorney to find out your options for navigating the best path forward.